amirclear/amirclear/README.md

 ### 🧭 About Me
 - 🔭 Currently working on AI / Data Science projects, building models and data pipelines
-- 🌱 Continuously learning new tools in Machine Learning and MLOps
+- 🌱 Continuously learning new tools in Generative Models
-- 💬 Ask me about Python, Machine Learning, or Data Analysis
-- ⚡ Fun fact: I enjoy turning messy data into clean insights

 ---

 ### 🤖 AI & Data Science